JacquesCarette/Drasil/People/Jason/drasil-analysis/03-06-2026-drasil-makefile.md

 Declares types for building a `Makefile`, declaring it as a list of `Rule`s.

-1. [ ] `type Annotation` is really a "comment" and is referred to as a comment everywhere else.
+1. [ ] `type Annotation = [String]` is really a "comment" and is referred to as a comment everywhere else.
 This alias should just be renamed to `Comment`.
+Furthermore, instead of manually splitting annotations/comments up across lines (which is what the list bit is for), we should have the pretty-printer deal with automatically hard-wrapping.
 2. [ ] There are 3 constructors with unconventional names: `M`, `R`, and `C`.
 These should be renamed to things more appropriate (I would prefer `Makefile`, `Rule`, and `Cmd`, respectively).
 3. [ ] The Makefile encoding should contain a `NonEmpty` list of `Rule`s, not a simple `[Rule]` which admits empty rule sets.
 The head of this list should also be understood as the _default target_.
 However, see (4).
 4. [ ] The Makefile encoding does not admit extra whitespace, comments, _assignments_, nor imports.
 A `Makefile` should really be understood as a list of these (along with `Rule`s, of course).